Coast Guard, DHS.

 Notice of proposed rulemaking.

 The Coast Guard proposes to establish temporary moving safety zones during the Swim Around Charleston, a swimming race occurring on the Wando River, the Cooper River, Charleston Harbor, and the Ashley River, in Charleston, South Carolina.
-The Swim Around Charleston is scheduled to take place on Sunday, September 23, 2012.
-The temporary safety zones are necessary for the safety of the swimmers, participant vessels, spectators, and the general public during the event.
-Persons and vessels would be prohibited from entering, transiting through, anchoring in, or remaining within the safety zones unless authorized by the Captain of the Port Charleston or a designated representative.
+The Swim Around Charleston is scheduled on Sunday, September 29, 2013.
+The temporary safety zones are necessary to protect swimmers, participant vessels, spectators, and the general public during the event.
+Persons and vessels would be prohibited from entering the safety zones unless authorized by the Captain of the Port Charleston or a designated representative.

 (1) Federal eRulemaking Portal: http://www.regulations.gov.